salvalcantara/pid-tuning-bda58/src/pages/index.md

           A brand is merely a collection of touchpoints between your company and your customers.
 Learn how to make those interactions count.
       - content: >
+          ### Alternative design for load disturbance improvement

+          Google, Facebook, TikTok, LinkedIn — what should you use, and how?
+And how do you know that it's actually working?
+Build a social media strategy like a pro.
+      - content: >
           ### Analysis of the smooth/tight-servo/regulation tuning approaches